way0utwest/VCS_Primer/README.md

-# VCS_Primer
+# VCS_Primer Repository
-Sample respoitory with SQL code
+A sample respoitory with SQL code for helping DBAs get started with Git.

+## Setup

+1. Download Git
+2. Clone this repository